D-dimer tests are used to check for blood clotting problems. Blood clots can cause health problems, such as:

 Why the Test is Performed

-Your health care may order a D-dimer test if you are showing symptoms of blood clots, such as:
+Your health care provider may order a D-dimer test if you are showing symptoms of blood clots, such as:

 - Swelling, pain, warmth, and changes in skin color of your leg